nstamatelopoulos/OCP-disconnected-wrapper/README.md

 - Golang install
-Please see how to download and setup Golang to your machine in [Golang Documentation](https://go.dev/doc/install) It is not mandatory cause you can use directly the compiled binary of the program.
+Please see how to download and setup Golang to your machine in [Golang Documentation](https://go.dev/doc/install) It is NOT mandatory cause you can use directly the compiled binary of the program.

 # How to use

 1) Clone the repository.
-2) Use golang to build "go build terraform-registry-wrapper.go" to create a binary executable OR "go run terraform-registry-wrapper.go" to run the program directly OR use the binary directly
+2) Use the executable file "disconnected-wrapper" with the below flags.

 Required flags for launching an installation of the Mirror-Registry:
 - **--install** # Instructs the tool that we are launching an installation.